Raw Thrills: History

 Also in 2009, Raw Thrills teamed up with Konami and Activision to produce Guitar Hero Arcade.
 Raw Thrills engineered the game while Konami and Activision were involved to cover patenting and licensing issues respectively.
 The game was a solid success selling over 2000 units in just three months.

-In January 2009, it was revealed that Raw Thrills and Specular Interactive came together to produce a spiritual successor to the Midway arcade racer Hydro Thunder with a game entitled H2Overdrive.
-Specular Interactive was made up of several ex-Midway employees who had worked on Hydro Thunder and this led to H2Overdrive maintaining many of the ideas that Hydro Thunder had in place while adding in some new elements such as achievements, a leveling up system and improved physics.
+In January 2009, Raw Thrills and Specular Interactive co-produced a spiritual successor to the Midway arcade racer Hydro Thunder with a game entitled H2Overdrive.
+Specular Interactive was made up of several ex-Midway employees who had worked on Hydro Thunder.
 It also received high praise from critics.
-The original version of H2Overdrive came in a cabinet sporting a 42" LCD HD monitor and in March 2010 they produced a 32" version for smaller venues.
-A motion-based version was also produced in November 2009 that was being handled by Namco Bandai Games and UNIS.
+A motion-based version was also produced in November 2009 that was handled by Namco Bandai Games and UNIS.
 UNIS also holds the rights to distribute the game in China.

 In March 2010, Raw Thrills and Play Mechanix released Terminator Salvation, a deluxe light-gun shooter based upon the film of the same name that was released to theaters in May 2009.
 The game received early praise from arcade operators as it exceeded earnings expectations during testing.

-On June 16, 2021, Raw Thrills announced a port for its arcade game Cruis'n Blast, the latest instalment in the Cruis'n video game series for the Nintendo Switch system.
-It marks the company's first console game, and its first port to a home system as well as the first game since Target: Terror to be ported to a gaming console.
+On June 16, 2021, Raw Thrills announced a port for its arcade game Cruis'n Blast, the latest installment in Nintendo's Cruis'n video game series (whom Jarvis created before founding Raw Thrills) for the Nintendo Switch system.
+It marks the company's first console game, and its first port to a home system.